flojoy-ai/cloud/zapier/README.md

-# To create a Zapier app with for Flojoy Cloud manually
+# To create a Zapier app integration for Flojoy Cloud manually

 ## Install dependencies